mgechev/blog.mgechev.com/content/post/2012-11-24-javascript-sorting-performance-quicksort-v8.md

 }
 {{< / highlight >}}

-If you find any issue in the script please let me know, I&#8217;ll fix it as soon as possible.
+If you find any issue in the script please let me know, I’ll fix it as soon as possible.
-For the test cases I used both &#8211; different arrays for each algorithm in each test and the same array for each algorithm in each test.
-I didn&#8217;t found any difference between both alternatives that&#8217;s why I choose to generate a single array for each test (for faster testing).
+For the test cases I used both – different arrays for each algorithm in each test and the same array for each algorithm in each test.
+I didn’t found any difference between both alternatives that’s why I choose to generate a single array for each test (for faster testing).

-So let me tell you few words about the script because not everyone is familiar with perl and it&#8217;s syntax.
-I have three configuration variables: $max, $array\_size and $tests\_count. $max defines the maximum size of the array&#8217;s elements, $array\_size is the size of the arrays we want to test with and $tests\_count is the count of the tests we want to run for each algorithm.
-For %sorts I set value like: ( Heapsort => &#8216;heapsort.js&#8217;, Default => &#8216;default.js&#8217; ) which means that I want to test Heapsort with filename heapsort.js and the Default sort with script name default.js.
+So let me tell you few words about the script because not everyone is familiar with perl and it’s syntax.
+I have three configuration variables: $max, $array\_size and $tests\_count. $max defines the maximum size of the array’s elements, $array\_size is the size of the arrays we want to test with and $tests\_count is the count of the tests we want to run for each algorithm.
+For %sorts I set value like: ( Heapsort => ‘heapsort.js’, Default => ‘default.js’ ) which means that I want to test Heapsort with filename heapsort.js and the Default sort with script name default.js.
 For each test case the script generates new array and tests each algorithm with it.
 Each test is combination of generated array and JavaScript file which contains the sorting algorithm and a line in which the sorting function is being called.
 In the given script I use Nodejs v0.8.12.
-In the next cases I&#8217;ll use the V8 JavaScript engine (V8 version 3.10.8) from the v8 fedora package (except if I haven&#8217;t mentioned explicitly that I use something different).
-In all test cases I&#8217;ll use CPU Intel Corei7 3610QM, 2.3 GHz (except if I haven&#8217;t mentioned explicity different CPU) with Fedora 18, x86_64.
+In the next cases I’ll use the V8 JavaScript engine (V8 version 3.10.8) from the v8 fedora package (except if I haven’t mentioned explicitly that I use something different).
+In all test cases I’ll use CPU Intel Corei7 3610QM, 2.3 GHz (except if I haven’t mentioned explicitly different CPU) with Fedora 18, x86_64.
 The content of default.js is:

 {{< highlight javascript >}}array.sort(function (a, b) {
     return a - b;
 });{{< / highlight >}}

-Let start&#8230;
+Let start...
-In the charts below there&#8217;s a statistic for Selection sort, Insertion sort, Bubble sort, Heapsort, Mergesort and the Default sort (Quick/Insertion).
+In the charts below there’s a statistic for Selection sort, Insertion sort, Bubble sort, Heapsort, Mergesort and the Default sort (Quick/Insertion).

 <div id="attachment_240" style="width: 683px" class="wp-caption alignnone">
   <a href="/images/legacy/uploads2012/11/100-all.png"><img class="size-full wp-image-240" title="All sort algorithms (selection sort, insertion sort, bubble sort, heapsort, mergesort, quicksort, the default sort) with array with 100 elements" src="/images/legacy/uploads2012/11/100-all.png" alt="" width="673" height="385" /></a><p class="wp-caption-text">